deckhouse/deckhouse/modules/500-upmeter/docs/internal/DEVELOPMENT.md

 Information about the activities that took place in the cluster or on the infrastructure and caused downtime can be documented using the `downtime.deckhouse.io` CRD object.
 In it, you can specify the expected type of downtime, the time interval, and the accessibility groups or probes affected.
 The server will treat this time as `uncertain` for the specified groups and probes.

 - Can read the `Downtime` CR; in these CRDs:
-  - startDate, endDate: start time and end time of the downtime in ISO format,
+  - startDate, endDate — start time and end time of the downtime in ISO format;
-  - type: downtime type:
+  - type — downtime type:
-    - Accident – an incident on our side;
+    - Accident — an incident on our side;
-    - Maintenance – scheduled maintenance;
+    - Maintenance — scheduled maintenance;
-    - InfrastructureMaintenance – scheduled maintenance at the infrastructure provider;
+    - InfrastructureMaintenance — scheduled maintenance at the infrastructure provider;
-    - InfrastructureAccident – problems with the provider's infrastructure;
+    - InfrastructureAccident — problems with the provider's infrastructure;
-  - description: information for users;
+  - description — information for users;
-  - affected: a list of subsystems/components that are affected by the Downtime.
+  - affected — a list of subsystems/components that are affected by the Downtime.

 An example of a Downtime: